hasanmoudud/geocompr/main.md

 The values represent species cover per site, and were recorded as the area covered by a species in proportion to the site area in percentage points.
 The rownames of `comm` correspond to the `id` column of `random_points`.
 Though `comm` only consists of 86 rows, we have in fact visited 100 sites in the field, however, in 16 of them no species were found.
-`dem` is the digital elevation model for the study area, and `ndvi` is the Normalized Difference Vegetation Index (NDVI) computed from the red and near-infred channels of a Landsat scene (see section \@ref(local-operations) and `?ndvi`).
+`dem` is the digital elevation model for the study area, and `ndvi` is the Normalized Difference Vegetation Index (NDVI) computed from the red and near-infrared channels of a Landsat scene (see section \@ref(local-operations) and `?ndvi`).
 Visualizing the data helps to get more familiar with the data: